“It’s more than a part of life, it’s a passion, a lifestyle, a resilient community that works hard to feed the world.”

 That passion did not stop when I entered college, rather I made an outlet for it to continue in my communication degree, taking every chance I could to talk about what I loved.
 Writing papers on ag, inviting classmates to my family’s farm, and sharing photos of newborn lambs.
 So, here I am–combining two passions, writing and agriculture.
 Through the words I write on this blog, I hope to tell a story.
 Not just my story, but the story of agriculture.
 I hope to enlighten and share my enthusiasm for a fantastic community, and I hope that as you read this story, that you will come to appreciate agriculture, and maybe even fall in love with it, as I have.

 - I have 3 younger brothers and a wonderful family.
+I’m also married to the love of my life who I met in a pig show ring!

 - Sweet tea, cheesecake, and mocha frappes turn all days into GREAT days.